Predicates

 Built-in methods

 Built-in methods are built-in object and category predicates.
 These include methods to access message execution context, to find sets of solutions, to inspect objects, for database handling, for term and goal expansion, and for printing messages.
 Some of them are counterparts to standard Prolog built-in predicates that take into account Logtalk semantics.
-Similar to Prolog built-in predicates, built-in methods cannot not be redefined.
+Similar to Prolog built-in predicates, built-in methods cannot be redefined.

 Logic and control methods